Developer Advocacy on Social Media

 - Keep the message short and appealing.
 If you have multiple sentences, break them down into a list.

-- 🏗 This way users learn what you want to share and build together.
+- π This way users learn what you want to share and build together, for example CI/CD.

 - Use 3-4 hashtags at maximum, at the end of the message.
-Twitter/LinkedIn are not Instagram and use different algorithms to amplify shares.
+LinkedIn allows to search for hashtags, but will not amplify content with many hashtags similar to Instagram or Threads.

 #development